blester125/word-vectors/README.rst

 Reading
 -------

-Reading is most often done with the :py:func:`word_vectors.read.read` function.
-We can use the :py:attr:`word_vectors.FileType` argument to specify a specific format to read the file as or we can let the code infer the format for itself (you can also use one of the format specific readers to read a certain file format.
+Reading is most often done with the ``word_vectors.read.read`` function.
+We can use the ``word_vectors.FileType`` argument to specify a specific format to read the file as or we can let the code infer the format for itself (you can also use one of the format specific readers to read a certain file format.
 The read API is very simply just pass in the file name.